-This course equips students with the fundamental knowledge of translation and the basic skills required.
-It explores how translation functions as a communicative activity in different social settings like the Government and the private sector.
+This course equips students with fundamental knowledge of translation and basic skills required to be a translator of written materials.
+It explores how as a communicative activity translation is essentially cross-cultural in its concern.
+Students will be introduced to a variety of strategies in translating between Chinese and English, through appreciation of example passages and guided exercises.
 To introduce students to current trends in translation, the course will examine major theoretical and cultural issues of translation in Hong Kong.
-Coursework assessment will be based on take-home assignments and classwork.
+Coursework assessment will be based on classwork assignments.